Linnyp/blogtest/blog/runes-article.md

 ---
-title: "What Are Runes: runestones, etching, and minting"
+title: "What Are Runes: Runestones, Etching, and Minting"
 description: "Learn a bit and get your feet wet in the wild waters of Bitcoin Runes"
 author: "Linax"
 authorAvatar: "https://raw.githubusercontent.com/Linnyp/blogtest/main/images/avatars/linax.png"